 Abscesses can sometimes occur from piercings, which is when pus can’t escape the cartilage and gets seriously infected.

 The best way to avoid this type of problem is to monitor the condition of your piercing closely and seek expert help if something looks off and it isn’t getting better.

 Inner ear piercings tend to involve studs a lot of the time.
 For conch piercings or tragus piercings, studs are the easiest way to decorate your ear without something like a captive bead ring or hoop that can become annoying due to the placement of the piercing.

 Other piercings, however, can look great with all types of jewelry.
 Snug piercings are a great example of inner ear piercings that can look amazing with rings of all types or small barbells.

-You can really customize your choices by also considering the metals your earrings are made from.
-Whether you prefer the timeless look of stainless steel and silver or you'd prefer to switch things up with gold, this is an area that you can use to set your style apart from what everyone else is doing.
+You can really customize your choices by considering the metals your earrings are made from.
+Whether you prefer the timeless look of stainless steel and silver or you’d prefer to switch things up with gold, this is an area that you can use to set your style apart from what everyone else is doing.

-Inner ear piercings can not only turn a lot of heads, but also draw attention to the personal statement you want to make through your appearance.
+Inner ear piercings can not only turn a lot of heads, but they also draw attention to the personal statement you want to make through your appearance.

 No matter what your style is, inner ear piercings such as daith piercings or anti-tragus piercings can really complement your other piercings and help you express yourself in a fresh, new way.

 Remember to ask your body piercer if you have any additional questions.
 Take advantage of the wide range of options you have, and put some thought into which type of inner ear piercing is the best one for you.